What is a research partner?

 What support would I receive?

 Our research involvement offer is about more than just training.
-To support our research volunteers and ensure high quality involvement, we are committed to a package of support which is outlined below.
+To support our research partners and ensure high quality involvement, we are committed to a package of support which is outlined below.

 - Research and wider charity opportunities - There will be many opportunities throughout the year for you to put your skills and experiences to good use.
 You may decide to just volunteer in research or you might take advantage of other opportunities in the wider charity.